contactandyc/another-c-library/13_map.md

 }
 ```

-Both approaches are equivalent assuming that the map is the first member of the node_t structure.
+Both approaches are equivalent, assuming that the map is the first member of the node_t structure.

 The node_first_to_erase and node_next_to_erase have been renamed.
 ```c